mnsmar/clipseqtools/index.md

 ## Prepare your working directory

-To keep things simle, in the following we assume you are using a working directory named `clip` and that you work for human (hg19) species.
+To keep things simple, in the following we assume you are using a working directory named `clip` and that you work for human (hg19) species.

 1. Create a new directory named `data` inside `clip/`.